Cyber Kitchen #4: Harvest Lunch – A Picnic Menu

 Anatomy Of A Hypo And A New Season For Good Diabetes Care

 I remember walking down the busy subway steps (a daily ritual for native New Yorkers) and finding, oddly, that things had changed.
-I couldn’t remember which train to take and jumped on an uptown train to Harlem instead of downtown to Greenwich Village.
-A heavyset Afro-American man sitting near where I was standing, tapped my arm and asked if I wanted to sit down.I became very macho and refused the seat, thinking — hmmp! he thinks I ‘m not in good shape.
-Does he know I ran a mini marathon last week.
-I wondered if I should I tell him, as the A express screeched and rocked, speeding along dark winding tunnels, taking me further and further away from my downtown home, and deeper and deeper into a hypoglycemic reaction.
+I couldn’t remember which train to take, so I jumped on an uptown train to Harlem instead of a downtown train to Greenwich Village.
+A heavyset African-American man sitting near where I was standing tapped my arm and asked if I wanted to sit down.
+I became very macho and refused the seat, thinking — hmmp! he thinks I’m not in good shape.
+Does he know I ran a mini-marathon last week?
+I wondered if I should tell him, as the A express screeched and rocked, speeding along dark winding tunnels, taking me further and further away from my downtown home, and deeper and deeper into a hypoglycemic reaction.

 The most important lesson was that, in the case of diabetes, timing is always of the essence.
-Whether you take shots, medication or wear a pump, the time line of balancing food and insulin must always be respected.
-Violating that rhythm can lead to disaster.Another lesson that has stuck with me from butternut squash day is to always carry a glucose meter and candy or glucose tabs.
-This simple ounce of prevention which I had been educated about in the past, took hold when reality struck.The third lesson learned form that day was, what to do with a big September butternut squash.
+Whether you take shots, medication, or wear a pump, the timeline of balancing food and insulin must always be respected.
+Violating that rhythm can lead to disaster.
+Another lesson that has stuck with me from Butternut Squash Day is always to carry a glucose meter and candy or glucose tabs.
+This simple ounce of prevention, which I had been educated about in the past, took hold when reality struck.
+The third lesson learned from that day was what to do with a big September butternut squash.
 I created a soup recipe that I continue to use.

 Since now is the perfect time for autumn squashes, I hope you check out Recipe Central for it, and with a nice Fall lunch menu.
-September and October are great months for a bicycle ride or hike along country roads to view the magic of matire changing colors.
+September and October are great months for a bicycle ride or hike along country roads to view the magic of the leaves changing colors.
 Pack a picnic to take along.
 Oh, and don’t forget your meter and a few glucose tabs

 Diabetes Recipes